michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/security.md

 Other security concerns
 -----------------------

-Data may be successfully accessed by unauthorised individuals through a variety of methods, many of which do not directly relate to the CRM's security.
+Data may be accessed by unauthorised individuals through a variety of methods, many of which do not directly relate to the CRM's security.
 Amongst others, the following are areas that should be
 examined: